Purpose of this guide:

 Server: the IP of the PBS

-Username: userid must be specified as root @ pam, which is user@.
+Username: userid must be root @ pam, which is user @ .

 Password: PBS password.

-Datastore: in our case it will be backupprox.
-I therefore point out that it will be possible to configure multiple datastores on the same PBS with different rules.
-This is a very interesting feature.
+Datastore: in our case it will be backupprox, that is the datastore previously created on our PBS.
+I therefore point out that it will be possible to configure multiple datastores on the same PBS with different rules, such as backup retention or encryption.

-Fingerprint: The signature to put in this field can be obtained by going to the PBS dashboard, clicking on the “Show Fingerprint” button, copy and paste it here.
+Fingerprint: you can get the string to put in this field by going to the PBS dashboard, clicking on the “Show Fingerprint” button, copy and paste it here.

 By clicking on Add, if everything has been done correctly the configuration should be completed.